trustlines-protocol/relay/docs/RelayAPI.md

 ---

 ### User details in currency network
-Returns detailed information of an user in a currency network.
+Returns detailed information of a user in a currency network.
 #### Request
 ```
 GET /networks/:networkAddress/users/:userAddress